 Individuals do not need to belong to a group in order for you to share data with them, but the group management features may be useful in some cases.
-For example, if you need to share data with several people, it can be more efficient to share with them as a group rather than individually.
+For example, if you need to share data with several people, sharing with them as a group may be more efficient than sharing with each individually.

 See Globus Groups for how to establish a group and manage group member access.
 First, you will need to know what names and email addresses your colleagues used when creating their own Globus accounts.
 You will use that information to add them as group members.
 You can add or remove individuals from a group as needed.